Easy Air Fryer Fried Pickles

 close up of air fryer fried pickles served with a dipping sauce

-This simple air fryer recipe version makes an amazing appetizer or super easy snack, and it’s a great side dish to complete a meal.
+This simple air fryer recipe version makes a fantastic appetizer or super easy snack, and it’s a great side dish to complete a meal.

 What Are Fried Pickles?

-Traditionally, a pickle is sliced up, breaded, and then deep-fried into golden crunchy bites of perfection.
+Traditionally, a pickle is sliced, breaded, and then deep-fried into golden, crunchy bites of perfection.
 They’re a popular Southern snack that started to rise in popularity in the 1960s.

-Like many of my Air Fryer recipes including Air Fryer French Fries and Air Fryer Tofu, you can enjoy a healthier version of similar recipes without all the deep frying guilt, fat, and calories.
-With just a spritz of oil in the Air Fryer these things crisp up just like the deep-fried ones do.
+Like many of my Air Fryer recipes, including Air Fryer French Fries and Air Fryer Tofu, you can enjoy a healthier version of similar recipes without all the deep frying guilt, fat, and calories.
+With just a spritz of oil in the Air Fryer, these things crisp up like deep-fried ones.

 Ingredient Notes

-• sliced pickles – for this I prefer either bread and butter pickles or dill pickles.
+• Sliced pickles – I prefer either bread and butter pickles or dill pickles.
 Try either and see what you like.
 You can start with whole pickles you slice yourself or store-bought sliced ones.

-• buttermilk – use store-bought or homemade version.
+• Buttermilk – use store-bought or this homemade version.

 • Franks hot sauce (optional) – add some heat if you desire.

-• spices – this gets its flavor from oregano, smoked paprika, and garlic powder.
+• Spices – this flavor comes from oregano, smoked paprika, and garlic powder.

 How To Make Air Fryer Fried Pickles